dominiquevienne/laravel_magic/README.md

 The standard Laravel pagination is integrated.
 Please refer to the official `paginate` [documentation](https://laravel.com/docs/9.x/pagination).

+#### Query Caching

+By default Laravel Magic will cache queries used for Index and Show methods.
+It will use their fingerprint to ensure that the cache value is the one corresponding to a unique query.
+This caching method takes in consideration the in-app filtering, user-filtering, fields, ordering, relationships and pagination.

+The default behaviour is to store the query result in cache for 8 hours but the value can be overridden in your `.env` file through the `LARAVEL_MAGIC_CACHE_DEFAULT_DURATION` variable.
+The value of this variable is TTL for cache in seconds.
+Use `LARAVEL_MAGIC_CACHE_DEFAULT_DURATION=0` if you want to avoid totally query caching.

 ### Requests

 Laravel Magic provides a `BootstrapRequest` file which will be call on any `AbstractConctroller.create` and `AbstractConctroller.update` methods.
 If a request which name is `ModelnameRequest` is available in your `Requests` folder, it will be used to generate the validation rules.